Duncan Williams declares 72 days fasting and prayers over hardship in Ghana

 According to him, Ghana needs divine intervention to overturn the “suffering, hardship and difficulties and crisis we face as a nation and a people”.

-He called on the congregation to begin the 72-day fasting and prayers on Monday, October 1, 2018.
+He called on the congregation to begin the 72-hour fasting and prayers on Monday, October 1, 2018.

 “I proclaim by the voice of the blood of Jesus this 72 hour fast from Monday…..of the month of October….let the fast be proclaimed and let heaven and earth bear witness and let heaven intervene in the affairs of this country and overturn the suffering and the hardship and difficulties and crisis we face as a nation and a people,” the Action Chapel founder said.